SPARROW

 SPARROW – Solid Preparedness And Resilience for Robust Operations during Disaster Wilderness Local and regional authorities are increasingly exposed to evolving climate-related, industrial, social and health risks, as…

-Managing a crisis of this nature is just one aspect of what we call the ‘crisis management cycle’, which includes the following three phases: prevention/risk reduction, management of the incident, and recovery.
+What we call the crisis management cycle includes three phases: prevention/risk reduction, management of the incident, and recovery.
 Each phase requires seamless cooperation between civil protection and security actors.

-In the pre-incident and post-incident phases, other stakeholders can also be involved, including victim support associations, representatives of local residents and local businesses.
-It is key that such cooperation takes place across national borders since these risks are transnational.
+In the pre-incident and post-incident phases, other stakeholders can also be involved, including victim support associations and representatives of local residents and local businesses.
+It is key that such cooperation take place across national borders since these risks are transnational.

 > Reports from the 2024 Security, Democracy and Cities conference